benn3331013/Cachelife/README.md

 ```
 ./install.sh
 ```
-The installation, in that case, is made from the GitHub repository of SDL2, and the 6.2.1 version of GMP, which is provided with the project.
+The installation, in that case, is made from the GitHub repository of SDL2, and the 6.2.1 version of GMP, which is provided with the project.<br>
 If you do NOT install these locally, and prefer to use your global versions, you should NOT have to make adjustments to the Makefile.